lantunes/CraTENet/README.md

 -- create a getting started section (recommend that users should create a separate conda or virtual env that can be used for installing)
 - create a development section
 -- state that the environment can be created with either the requirements.txt or environment.yml

-- 90-10 holdout (holdout_rf.py, holdout_cratenet.py)
--- accepts:
---- dataset
---- path for predictions
---- percent to holdout (optional, default 10%)
---- seed (optional)
---- path for model (optional)
--- produces:
---- file with the predictions for each compound in the holdout set
---- trained model (optional)

 - Final model (train_rf_model.py, train_cratenet_model.py)
 -- accepts: